o3o/dwt-support/doc/Config DWT GUI for Eclipse DDT on Windows.md

 		" /SUBSYSTEM:WINDOWS:4.0"]
 	}
 	```

-	e) Now, when you use the "unittest" build target, it will actually build a "release" version
+ - Now, when you use the "unittest" build target, it will actually build a "release" version
-	f) If you need the "unittest", simply rename to "unittest-disable" in the dub.json
+ - if you need the "unittest", simply rename to "unittest-disable" in the dub.json
-	g) Here is the impact on the exe size with my Windows environment:
+ - Here is the impact on the exe size with my Windows environment:
-	 - "debug" version of hellow-dwt = 2,580 KB
+ - - "debug" version of hellow-dwt = 2,580 KB
-	 - "release" version of hellow-dwt = 714 KB
+ - - "release" version of hellow-dwt = 714 KB
-	 - After upx --brute compression = 615 KB *(upx not included in this document)*
+ - - After upx --brute compression = 615 KB *(upx not included in this document)*